 If you didn’t read this passage in context, you might get the idea that Paul thinks winning a race is all that matters.
 Or, you might mistakenly think he’s talking about winning the gift of everlasting life.
 He’s not saying either of these things; rather, he’s talking about discipleship.
 He’s giving an example of the kind of voluntary self-denial, spiritual training, and discipline an apostle goes through for the sake of his mission to preach the gospel.

 The author of Hebrews 5 uses a similar image.
 I’ll explain in my next blog post, when I’ll say more about the kind of discipline Christians must develop in order to draw closer to God’s best for them.

-The previous was adapted from a Convocation address Dr. Sloan delivered at Houston Baptist University on August 27, 2008.
+The previous was adapted from a Convocation address Dr. Sloan delivered at Houston Baptist University.